curl/curl/docs/CONTRIBUTE.md

 patch to [the curl-library mailing list](https://curl.se/mail/list.cgi?list=curl-library).

-If you opt to post a patch on the mailing list, chances are someone will convert it into a pull request for you, to have the CI jobs verify it proper before it can be merged.
+If you opt to post a patch on the mailing list, chances are someone converts it into a pull request for you, to have the CI jobs verify it proper before it can be merged.
 Be prepared that some feedback on the proposed change might then come on GitHub.

-Your change will be reviewed and discussed and you will be expected to correct flaws pointed out and update accordingly, or the change risks stalling and eventually just getting deleted without action.
+Your changes be reviewed and discussed and you are expected to correct flaws pointed out and update accordingly, or the change risks stalling and eventually just getting deleted without action.
 As a submitter of a change, you are the owner of that change until it has been merged.

 Respond on the list or on GitHub about the change and answer questions and/or fix nits/flaws.
 This is important.
-We will take lack of replies as a sign that you are not anxious to get your patch accepted and we tend to simply drop such changes.
+We take lack of replies as a sign that you are not anxious to get your patch accepted and we tend to simply drop such changes.

 ### About pull requests